detectlanguage/detectlanguage-ruby/README.md

 ### Batch detection

 It is possible to detect language of several texts with one request.
-This method is faster than doing one request per text.
+This method is significantly faster than doing one request per text.
 To use batch detection just pass array of texts to `detect` method.

     DetectLanguage.detect(["Buenos dias señor", "Labas rytas"])